Lerwick

-Lerwick (/ˈlɛrᵻk/ LEH-rik or /ˈlɜːrwᵻk/ LER-whik; Leirvik; Larvik) is the main town and port of the Shetland archipelago, Scotland.
-Shetland's only burgh, Lerwick had a population of about 7,000 residents in 2010.
+Lerwick (Note: /scz/ LEH-rik, /scz/ LER-week or /scz/ LER-ook; Leirvik; Larvik) Scots: Lerook) is a port town and burgh in Shetland, Scotland.
+It is the main town of the Shetland archipelago, and has a population of 6,709 in 2022.
 It is the northernmost major settlement within the United Kingdom.

 Centred 123 mi off the north coast of the Scottish mainland and on the east coast of the Shetland Mainland, Lerwick lies 211 mi north-by-northeast of Aberdeen; 222 mi west of the similarly sheltered port of Bergen in Norway; and 228 mi south east of Tórshavn in the Faroe Islands.
 (Note: All of these distances are greater by sea as there are varying amounts of intervening land.)
 One of the UK's coastal weather stations is situated there, with the local climate having small seasonal variation due to the maritime influence.
 Being located further north than Saint Petersburg and three of the four mainland Nordic capitals, and on the same latitude as Anchorage, Alaska, Lerwick's nights in the middle of summer only get dark twilight and winters have less than six hours of complete daylight.